adamgrippo/javascript/fizz-buzz.md

----
-title: FizzBuzz Exercise
+# Objective: FizzBuzz
----

-Objective: Output numbers from 1-100.
+### Write a program that uses console.log to print all numbers from 1 to 100.
 However if multiple of 3 output Fizz, if multiple of 5 output Buzz, or if multiple of 3 and 5 output FizzBuzz.

+### My Code

 ``` js
 for ( let x = 1 ; x <= 100 ; x++ ) {